paIimpsests/clusterID/README.md

 Some example `SOURCE` files can be found under the `example` folder.

+It is possible to use the script for movie files where the number of particles vary in between snapshots as well as to use either periodic boundary conditions or hard wall conditions for cluster analysis.

 ## Options

  * `-b` **[double]**: ten Wolde's local orientational order parameter dot-product cutoff for two particles to be identified as connected